 I have put together some ways to ease bloating and fatigue, and look and feel better during this time of need:

-Keep Yourself Regular– A nasty side effect of all the ups and downs of hormone levels is constipation.
+- Keep Yourself Regular– A nasty side effect of all the ups and downs of hormone levels is constipation.
 When waste does not move along in your intestines, the product ferments and gives off gases that bloat you.
-To avoid this crappy situation (excuse the pun) fill up on high fiber veggies or FIBER ONE cereal and my personal favorite, low fat plain, unsweetened yogurt.
+To avoid this crappy situation (excuse the pun) fill up on high fiber, fat burning veggies or FIBER ONE cereal and my personal favorite, low fat plain, unsweetened yogurt.

 Take some vitamin b –complex for some natural energy for the day and a long hot bath as your prelude to sleep.